Decision-making in light-trapped slime molds involves active mechanical processes: Results

 Energy should primarily be spent to generate forward-directed flow for maximal transport efficiency.
 Any reverse or oscillatory flow that does not contribute to net transport constitutes a loss.
-We, therefore, define efficiency as the ratio of the two dissipation terms.
-To identify the most efficient volume change patterns, we apply Single Value Decomposition (SVD) to the matrix form of the dissipation ratio, decomposing the efficiency into orthogonal mappings.
-The resulting eigenvectors correspond to specific volume change patterns, while the eigenvalues represent the transport efficiency associated with each mode.
+We, therefore, define transport efficiency as the ratio of the dissipation of forward-directed Hagen-Poiseuille flow to the dissipation `wasted' for bidirectional flow.
+To identify the volume change patterns that lead to highest transport efficiency, we apply Single Value Decomposition (SVD) to the matrix form of the dissipation ratio, decomposing the transport efficiency into orthogonal volume change pattern (See Supplement Section~III~\cite{schick_supp_2026}).
+The resulting eigenvectors correspond to specific volume change patterns, while the corresponding eigenvalues represent the transport efficiency associated with each pattern.